francescomambrini/pAGDT/README.md

 If you want to browse the trees using [TrEd](https://ufal.mff.cuni.cz/tred/), just make sure to copy the XML schema files in a folder where the software can find them (bottom line, put them in the same directory as the data).
 At the moment, I am just using the standard PDT schemas (which can be also dowloaded from [here](https://ufal.mff.cuni.cz/jazz/PML/index_en.html)), so you might already have them installed in your computer; for example, if you downloaded the PDT2.0 extension for TrEd then you already have them.

 # πAGDT or pAGDT?
 πAGDT is the official brand.
 I prefer π (it's more evocative, don't you think?).
-But GitHub didn't like the non-asci character in the repository's name, so I guess I'll have to live with both versions...
+But GitHub didn't like the unicode character in the repository's name, so I guess I'll have to live with both versions...

 # Why πAGDT by the way?
-Π (or one should say "P") stands for "PDT-compatible" or for "Prague" (as in Prague Dependency Treebank) if you prefer.
+Π (or one should say "P") stands for "PDT-compatible" or for "Prague" (as in Prague Dependency Treebank).
 The Greek letter is used because... well, can you guess why?

 # Copyright
 [The Ancient Greek and Latin Dependency Treebank](https://perseusdl.github.io/treebank_data/) is published by the Perseus Project.
-It includes annotation by different annotators: see [here](https://github.com/PerseusDL/treebank_data/tree/master/v2.1/Greek) for a full list.
+It includes original work by different annotators: see [here](https://github.com/PerseusDL/treebank_data/tree/master/v2.1/Greek) for a full list.

 At the moment, πAGDT uses v.
 2.0 of the AGDT.